Deeply Learning Deep Inelastic Scattering Kinematics: Results

-The resolution of the DNN-based approach is improved in two ways.
+\FloatBarrier \FIGqtwotwodepjc{Distribution of events in $L_{\rm reco}=\log{Q^2/1\GeV^{2}}$ versus $L_{\rm true}=\log{Q^{2}_{\rm true}/1\GeV^{2}}$ plane for different reconstruction methods in individual analysis bins. } \FIGxtwodepjc{Distribution of events in $L_{\rm reco}=\log{x}$ versus $L_{\rm true}=\log{x_{\rm true}}$ plane for different reconstruction methods in individual analysis bins. } \FloatBarrier } The resolution is improved by the DNN-based approach in two ways.
 For the first couple of bins, the main improvement is caused by the more precise estimation of the reconstructed observables.
 This is clearly seen in Figs.~\ref{fig:qtworesolution} and~\ref{fig:xresolution}.
 For the bins with higher $Q^2$ and $x$ the main improvement is due to the rejection of outliers, which can be seen in Figs.~\ref{fig:qtwotwod} and~\ref{fig:xtwod}.
 The bins with higher $Q^2$ and $x$ also demonstrate another, very specific advantage on the DNN approach.
 Due to the low number of training events in the high $Q^2$ and $x$ region, it would not be possible to train a DNN model or combine the $Q^{2}$ and $x$ observables with other methods using information from this region only.
-However, the DNN training process benefits from the higher number of events available elsewhere in the the kinematical space and delivers models that perform well even in the bins with highest $Q^{2}$ and $x$.
+However, the DNN training process benefits from the constraints from the higher number of events available elsewhere in the kinematical space and delivers models that perform well even in the bins with highest $Q^{2}$ and $x$.